 The star amongst these schools was operated by Kannan to train disabled person, including a few who are mentally challenged.
 Over the course of a year, 285 people with disabilities from across Tamil Nadu were trained to repair home appliances, mobile, laptops and TVs, all in 30 days at his CSS in Sivaganga.
 A friend reminds me that a course to learn to repair a mobile phone runs for 30 days.
 More than 80% of them earn between Rs.
 3,000 and Rs.
 12,000 per month today.
 Those who were seen as ‘liabilities’ by their families have been converted into ‘assets’ by Kannan, severely handicapped from

 Vivek Wadhwa, a globally renowned thought leader says, "These people could also be building robots and flying delivery drones.
 The possibilities are exponentially greater with new technologies."
 Having spent long hours with Kannan I think he may belong to this category.
-Ustads learn differently; they also solve problems differently and uniquely.
+Ustaads learn differently; they also solve problems differently and uniquely.

 Fifty per cent of India’s workforce still gets sustenance from agriculture, which is dominated by women.
 There is little training available to enhance their livelihoods anywhere in the country.
-The initiative was extended into farming as well, through the community farm school (CFS).
+The initiative was extended into farming as well, through the Community Farm School (CFS).
 The poorest of the poor have little assets and they depend mostly on goat rearing, which requires

 An expert veterinarian,